MartyWYCheng/minimal/index.md

 **Johns Hopkins University, Dr. Nitish Thakor**
 Baltimore, MD

-- Designed a novel biomimetic **Soft-Rigid Hybrid Prosthetic Finger** capable of outputting more than 3 times the grasping force and nearly 2 times the angle of flexion with just 1/4th of the input pressure when compared to traditional soft robotic prosthetic fingers.
+- Designed a novel biomimetic <ins>**Soft-Rigid Hybrid Prosthetic Finger**</ins> capable of outputting more than 3 times the grasping force and nearly 2 times the angle of flexion with just 1/4th of the input pressure when compared to traditional soft robotic prosthetic fingers.